tardate/LittleArduinoProjects/Electronics101/HighFrequencyOpAmpOscillators/README.md

 ## Notes

-I've previously wired up a classic single-rail op-amp oscillator in the [LM324Oscillator](./LM324Oscillator) project, but this was running at very low frequencies, and it's behaviour matched the theory quite closely.
+I've previously wired up a classic single-rail op-amp oscillator in the [LM324Oscillator](./LM324Oscillator) project, but this was running at very low frequencies, and its behaviour matched the theory quite closely.

 The essence of an op-amp oscillator is to use an RC circuit to throw an op-amp comparator from one rail to the other.
 There are many sources on the net describing the technique ([here's a good one](http://www.electronics-tutorials.ws/opamp/op-amp-multivibrator.html)).